 Chair Swenson made a motion to hire Candidate #1 for the position of Administrative Assistant and Assistant Finance Manager position, at a rate of pay up to $18.00 per hour, up to 30 hours per week, with an effective start date of September 13, 2021, subject to the Town’s hiring policy and background checks.
 Selectman Veisel seconded the motion.
 Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno- aye; Chair Swenson – aye.
-Motion passed, 3-0-0.
+Motion passed 3-0-0.

 APPROVAL OF MINUTES